-A Guideposts editor recalls the lessons she learned on that tragic morning more than a decade ago.
+A Guideposts editor recalls the lessons learned on the morning of September 11, 2001.

 It was a September morning like any other.
 The air was still summer warm.
 The sky was a brilliant robin’s egg blue.
 I stepped onto the 8:25 a.m.
 Metro North commuter train, headed toward my office at Guideposts magazine on 34th Street in New York City.